qupaya/ng-example-obj-spread-bug/README.md

-# Angular / TypeScript Memory Consumption (combineLatest + Object Spreading)
+# Angular / TypeScript Memory Consumption (combineLatest + Object Merging)

 This repository contains some code examples to illustrate the memory consumption using RxJS combineLatest and object merging.